JuliaDynamics/LightSumTypes.jl/README.md

 2499517
 ```

-As you can see the version using the `@dispatch` macro is much less verbose and more intuitive.
+As you can see the version using the `@pattern` macro is much less verbose and more intuitive.
 In some more
 advanced cases the verbosity of the first approach could be even stronger.

 Since the macro essentially reconstruct the branching version described above, to ensure that everything will
 work correctly when using it, do not define functions operating on the main type of a mixed struct without
-using the `@dispatch` macro.
+using the `@pattern` macro.

 Consult the [API page](https://juliadynamics.github.io/DynamicSumTypes.jl/stable/) for more information on
 the available functionalities.